LinkedIn Learning · Web Design

 Dive Deeper

-First, I divided the onboarding flow into 3 main parts: profile completion, intent collection, plan introduction.
-I've explored different options along the spectrum of being fully free vs very rigid.
-What I ended up was somewhere in between: for the profile completion part, we follow a pre-set path to collect user info, and for the intent collection, we used free text input combined with some pre-set path/branches.
-Plan introduction was done lightly and we saved the time for plan adjustment in the learning plan page.
+I've explored different options along this spectrum, including fully functional chatbot, and traditional step-by-step onboarding flow.
+What I ended up was somewhere in between: for the profile completion part, we follow a pre-set path to collect user info, and for the goal setting part, we used free text input with smart suggestions to inspire learner to set better goals.

-How many steps should the onboarding flow be?
+How many steps should the goal-setting flow have?

 Visual Branding and Motion